dmulyalin/salt-nornir-docker/readme.md

 ## Updating Docker Containers

-It is recommended to re-build the container from scratch every time when need to update them to different version of SaltStack or Salt-Nornir/Nornir-Salt.
+It is recommended to re-build the containers from scratch every time when need to update them to different version of SaltStack or Salt-Nornir/Nornir-Salt.

-SaltStack pillar and minion data saved on the volumes mounted from `SALT` directory, no need to backup them unless planning to remove `SALT` directory.
+SaltStack pillar and minion data saved on the volumes mounted from `SALT` directory, it is recommended to back up `SALT` directory before proceeding.

 Steps to update salt-nornir-docker containers are: